Super-resolution of partially coherent bosonic sources: Background

 The quantum state at the image plane---for both the fully quantum and qubit models---depends on five parameters: separation \( s \), relative intensity \( q \), coherence \( \gamma = \gamma_R + i\gamma_I \), and a reference position, $x_0$, from which to locate the positions of each PSF (such as the intensity centroid $x_c$ or the geometric centroid $x_g$).
-Assuming that $x_0$ is known we can focus on inferring the remaining four parameters.